jdewit/AvroStripeBundle/README.md

 A symfony2 bundle for interacting with the awesome Stripe payment service.

 Features:
-- Attach a credit card to a user
+- Allow users to pay and receive money
 - Subscribe a user to a plan
 - Update a users plan
 - View/print invoices & charges